yheys/Django-project/README.md

-usign django framework for python project
+usign django framework for python project with Html